Spanair: Head office

 Spanair's head office was located in the Spanair Building (Edifici Spanair) in L'Hospitalet de Llobregat, near Barcelona.

 Previously Spanair's head office was in the Spanair Building on the grounds of Palma de Mallorca Airport in Palma de Mallorca.
 In 2008, during the changes in ownership, Spanair said that its head office would remain in Palma de Mallorca, despite rumors that the company would relocate its head office to Barcelona.

 In 2009 the company announced that it planned to relocate its corporate offices to Barcelona.
 In May 2009 Spanair made Barcelona its registered domicile.
 The airline began to search for a site for the Spanair headquarters in Barcelona.
 In June of that year around 200 employees protested outside of the Spanair offices in Palma, saying that the timetable to move the offices was too hasty.

 Service concept

 For economy-class passengers traveling within Western Europe the airline offered a buy on board service offering food and drinks for purchase.
-Spanair also had revamped their own frequent flyer programme which was renamed Spanair Star.
+Spanair also had revamped their own frequent flyer programme, which was renamed Spanair Star.
 It was innovative for allowing members to redeem points immediately, in the form of a discount on a future flight.

+Sponsorship

+Between 1995 and 2005, Spanair was the main kit sponsor of Spanish football club RCD Mallorca.